IceNetworkGitHub/CCNA/Security/ACLs For Packet Filtering.md

 ## To Create and Verify an ACL ##

 - First is to check to see if there are any access lists already.
 If there is a list already and we start typing away commands, we are adding to the list that’s already in place, not creating a new one.
+- ```show access-lists```
+- ```show ip access-lists```
+- ```show run | sec access-list```

  It's also a good rule to put a remark on an ACL.
 - To put a remark on an acceess list.
   - ```access-list 1 remark this access list is for X```
-- ```show access-lists```
-- ```show ip access-lists```
-- It’s also good to check the access lists on the interface.
-  - See outgoing access list and inbound access list.
+- It’s also good to check the access lists on the interface itself.
+To see outgoing access list and inbound access list.
+  - ddd
 - Create the list.
-  - ```access list 1 deny host 10.16.0.10 log```
+  - ```access list 1 deny host 10.16.0.10```
   - ```access list 1 permit any```
   - There is an implicit 'deny any any' rule at the bottom of ACLs.
   - If an ACL is not applied to an interface, all traffic is allowed.
   - **If an ACL is applied, all traffic is denied except what is explicitly allowed.**
   - Many companies put this statement at the end of the ACL so they log any deny's.
   - ```access-list 1 deny any log```
   - We know by now that the default behavior is deny any at the end of the ACL.
-Another way to know if things are being denied is to explicitly configure a command do deny all traffic (for example), ``` access-list 1 deny any ``` at the end of an ACL.
+Another way to know if things are being denied is to explicitly configure a command to deny all traffic (for example), ``` access-list 1 deny any ``` at the end of an ACL.
 Why would we do that when it does it by default?
-Because the ACL show commands list counters for the number of packets matched by each command in the ACL, but there is not counter for that impicit deny any concept at the end of the ACL.
+Because the ACL show commands list counters for the number of packets matched by each command in the ACL, but there is no counter for that impicit deny any concept at the end of the ACL.
 So, if you want to see counters for how many packets are matched by the deny any logic at the end of the ACL, configure an explicit deny any.

 &nbsp;